System Requirements for Luna Display

 - WiFi/Network: 802.11n or wired ethernet

-For Mac-to-Mac Mode, the Secondary Mac must be running macOS 10.11 El Capitan or later.
+For Computer-to-Mac Mode, the Secondary Mac must be running macOS 10.11 El Capitan or later.
 See Apple's support article for a list of Macs that can support macOS 10.11 El Capitan.

-Note: Luna currently supports the secondary iMac as a retina display when using a USB-C Luna.
+Note: Luna only supports the secondary iMac as a retina display when using a USB-C Luna.
 Otherwise, it will act as a non-retina display.
+More on that here.

 Is the Luna Display hardware required to run the apps?